ETA444/datasafari/docs/index.rst

 Predictors
 ----------
 Build predictive models and conduct hypothesis testing with ease.
+For example, `predict_hypothesis` can dynamically choose the best hypothesis test for your data, whether it's for simple comparisons or complex experimental designs.

 .. autosummary::
    :toctree: predictors